 Spring Woodland Wildflowers

 Although fleeting in beauty, there is nothing more spectacular than watching the forest come alive after the winter to a wide variety of native woodland wildflowers.
 In the 70’s and 80’s when my children were young, I led springtime walks for the Louisville Science Center in the forests outside Louisville, and in local backyard wildflower gardens.
 I also spent many spring weekends for several years utilizing the Girl Scouts and local developers to transplant native wildflowers that were set to be demolished by construction.
 Those wildflowers were transplanted into an area behind the Louisville Science Center for preservation.
 I have “cultivated” native wildflower gardens wherever I have lived, and continue that practice.
-My recent Louisville home has one of (if not THE) the best woodland wildflower gardens in the city, and I am working on spreading wildflowers to my new North Carolina home.
+My last Louisville home had one of (if not THE) the best woodland wildflower gardens in the city.
+Since 2013 I have been working on spreading wildflowers to my Asheville, North Carolina home.

 Contemporary Art Glass